 This course focuses on nurse practitioner management of clients with stable chronic illness or those who may be experiencing acute exacerbations of their chronic illness.
 The student will select and apply mid range theories of chronicity and scientific knowledge from nursing and related disciplines to diagnosis, plan, manage, and evaluate care.
-Additionally, the focus of clinical activities during this course will include psychiatric primary care and the skill of developing and maintaining sustained partnerships with clients.(Prerequisite: NUR 5300, NUR 5350, NUR 6450, BIO 5600 (prerequisite or co-requisite)
+Additionally, the focus of clinical activities during this course will include psychiatric primary care and the skill of developing and maintaining sustained partnerships with clients.
+(Prerequisite: NUR 5300, NUR 5350)

 NUR 6520 - Teaching Practicum in Health Related Settings - 3 s.h.

 This course focuses on the application of curriculum design theory in selected health care settings.
 Instructional strategies will be implemented and evaluated in an actual learning environment.
 This course is planned to allow professionals the opportunity to function in the educator role.
 This course includes a practicum.
-(Prerequisites: EDU 5020, NUR 5430, NUR 6420).
+(Prerequisites: EDU/NUR 5020, NUR 5430, NUR 6420)